← outfytd

 Google (via Sign in with Google) identity federation only the federated subject identifier during sign-in

-We do not use third-party analytics SDKs, advertising trackers, attribution pixels, or marketing tag managers in the Service at MVP.
+We do not use third-party analytics SDKs (Google Analytics, Mixpanel, Amplitude, etc.), cross-site advertising pixels (Facebook Pixel, TikTok Pixel), or attribution platforms (Adjust, AppsFlyer, Branch) in the Service at MVP.

 6.2 legal